 How would you like to give your horse a super food that can ease joint pain and inflammation, support cardiovascular health, improve the condition of his skin, coat, hooves, and tail, and act as a digestive aid?
 You don’t have to look any further than hemp.

-Until recent years, the idea of feeding hemp treats to horses was unknown.
+Until recent years, the idea of feeding hemp to horses was unknown.
 Thanks to movies such as Up in Smoke, featuring Cheech and Chong, “Hemp is Hip” had a completely different meaning than it does today.
-But you might be surprised to learn that before it became an outlaw in 1938, hemp was cultivated for fiber and food, and had a varied cultural history.
+But you might be surprised to learn that before it became an outlaw in 1938, this plant was cultivated for fiber and food, and had a varied cultural history.

 In 1606, French botanist Louis Hebert planted the very first hemp crop in North America.
-Hemp was cultivated for its fiber well into the 20th century, and many immigrants from Eastern Europe brought hemp seeds to their new homes, planting them for their oil and using them in a variety of baked dishes.
+It was cultivated for its fiber well into the 20th century, and many immigrants from Eastern Europe brought the seeds to their new homes, planting them for their oil and using them in a variety of baked dishes.